Krishna20072007/Computing-Collatz/README.md

-The Collatz Conjecture, also known as the 3n + 1 problem or the hailstone sequence, is an unsolved mathematical problem that has intrigued mathematicians for decades.
+The Collatz Conjecture, also known as the 3n + 1 problem or the Hailstone sequence, is an unsolved mathematical problem that has intrigued mathematicians for decades.
 The conjecture is named after the German mathematician Lothar Collatz, who first proposed it in 1937.
 Despite its simplicity, the problem remains unsolved, making it one of the most notorious unsolved problems in mathematics.

 ## The Conjecture